automician/snippets/java/widgetsapproach/README.md

     * for firefox the "older" firefox driver is used (for possible versions of the browser <=47.0.1) to avoid [some problems in geckodriver](https://github.com/mozilla/geckodriver/issues/233)
   * included: wait for Angular
     * to finish async "loading" activity in case UI is not ready for corresponding actions and there is no other way to wait (e.g. via Selenide)
-    * based on opensource [ngWebDriver's](https://github.com/paul-hammant/ngWebDriver) implemenation
+    * based on open source [ngWebDriver's](https://github.com/paul-hammant/ngWebDriver) implementation
   * Methods to access to elements with 'data-test' attribute
   * Unique data generator
     * each generated value has a name